eelcocramer/node-bluetooth-serial-port/README.md

 });

-// close the connection when you're ready rfcomm.close();
+// close the connection when you're ready btSerial.close();
 ```

 ## API

-### rfcomm.RFCOMM
+### BluetoothSerialPort

 #### Event: 'data'

-Emitted when data is read from the RFCOMM connection.
+Emitted when data is read from the serial port connection.

 #### Event: 'error'

-Emitted when reading form the RFCOMM connection results in an error.
+Emitted when reading form the serial port connection results in an error.
 The connection is closed.

-#### RFCOMM.connect(bluetoothAddress[, successCallback, errorCallback])
+#### BluetoothSerialPort.connect(bluetoothAddress[, successCallback, errorCallback])

 Connects to a remote bluetooth device.